giantswarm/docs/src/content/basics/nodepools/index.md

 - The node pool name
 - The scaling range (min/max)

-Settings like the instance type or the availability zone assignment cannot be change after creation.
+Settings like the instance type or the availability zone assignment cannot be changed after creation.

 See the [`gsctl update nodepool`](/reference/gsctl/update-nodepool/) reference for instructions how to scale and rename a node pool using the CLI.